Toggle: English / Spanish

 Talk therapy is counseling to talk about your feelings and thoughts, and help you learn how to deal with them.

 Types of talk therapy include:

 - Cognitive behavioral therapy teaches you how to fight off negative thoughts.
-You will learn how to become more aware of your symptoms and how to spot things that make your depression worse.
-You are also be taught problem-solving skills.
+You learn how to become more aware of your symptoms and how to spot things that make your depression worse.
+You are also taught problem-solving skills.